-Responsible or not responsible.
+Responsible or not responsible for each charge.
 If a student believes they are responsible for the violation, they should plead responsible.
 If they think they are not responsible, the same applies.

 Are witnesses allowed?

-Witnesses are allowed in a formal Administrative or Conduct Board Hearing.
-Only if they are witnesses to the incident that is being reviewed.
-We do not allow for character witnesses.
+Witnesses are allowed in a formal Administrative or Conduct Board Hearings if they are witnesses to the incident that is being reviewed.
+Character witnesses are not allowed in the student conduct process.
 Witness lists need to be provided to the Coordinator of Student Conduct and Dispute Resolution 48 hours before the hearing.